Jannie totsiens

-Jannie totsiens is a 1970 South African psychological horror film directed by Jans Rautenbach and starring Cobus Rossouw, Katinka Heyns, Jill Kirkland and Don Leonard.
+Jannie totsiens is a 1970 South African horror film directed by Jans Rautenbach and starring Cobus Rossouw, Katinka Heyns, Jill Kirkland and Don Leonard.
 A new arrival to a mental institute is ostracised by the other patients, until they use him as a scapegoat when another patient dies.
 It has been viewed as representing an allegory of South African society at the time.
+It was the first horror film made in South Africa.